 Last night I watched the videos for module 2 of the Cuaranderismo course at the University of New Mexico.
 Guest lecturer, Bernadette Torres spoke about using calendula infused oil as a breast massage oil to encourage lymph drainage, and reduce pain, swelling, and lumps in both women and men.
-This was a new use, for me, of calendula infused oil, taken from Mexican traditional medicine and folk traditions.
+This introduced me to a new use for calendula infused oil, taken from Mexican traditional medicine and folk traditions.

-Calendula (calendula officinalis) is a member of the compositae family.
-Many plants in this family have health benefits, like chamomile, dandelion, arnica, golden rod, and sunflowers.
+Calendula (Calendula officinalis) is a member of the Compositae family.
+Many plants in this family have health benefits, like chamomile, dandelion, arnica, goldenrod, and sunflowers.
 Lettuce and endive are also from this botanical family.
-The key feature of this family is flowers with ray petals.
-Each petal is actually an individual floret and each flower is made up of several rows of florets around a centre disk.
+The key feature of this family are flowers with ray petals.
+Each petal is actually an individual floret and each flower is made up of several rows of florets around a center disk.

 Calendula is easy to grow

-It’s the flowers that we want to preserve.
-Pick them in the morning, as soon as the dew has dried from them.
-Pick them as they open, any time during flowering, before the seeds begin to set.
-I go out twice a week, once the blooming starts and remove all the flowers that are open or semi open, leaving those blossoms that have visible seed forming.
+It’s the flowers that make calendula so special and the part that you want to preserve.
+Pick them in the morning, as soon as the dew has dried from the petals.
+It is best to pick the flowers as they open, but you can harvest any time during flowering.
+Just be sure to pick before the seeds begin to set.
+Once the blooming starts, I usually go out twice a week and remove all the flowers that are open or semi-open, leaving those blossoms that have visible seed forming.

-The seed needs several weeks to mature on the plant and dry down before harvesting, so save the earlier flowers on the plants for seed, if you have a shorter season.
+Calendula seeds need several weeks to mature on the plant and dry down before harvesting, so save the earlier flowers on the plants for seed, if you have a shorter season.
 I am in zone 3 and I can get a reliable, viable seed harvest from calendula in all but the harshest summers.
-The calendula seed will continue to mature on the plant after frost, until you get a killing frost.
+The calendula seed will continue to mature on the plant after frost until you get a killing frost.

-You’ll notice that when you pick the flowers their is a sticky, oily feel to the plants, with a strong, distinctive scent.
+You’ll notice that when you pick the flowers there is a sticky, oily feel to the plants, with a strong, distinctive scent.
 The plant contains volatile oils that contribute to it’s healing benefits.

 There are several ways to preserve the goodness of calendula blossoms.
 Drying the blossoms is the easiest way, but dried flowers will preserve the goodness of calendula for only a year.
 By preserving it in other ways, you can extend this shelf life from a year to up to 5 years.